Blog

 3.2.
 Passwords remain secure

-Turn off fingerprint unlocking does not reduce the security of the password.
+Disabling fingerprint authentication does not automatically make saved passwords unsafe, but the overall security now depends more heavily on the strength of your PIN, password, passcode, and device security settings..
 Chrome continues to protect your login data with layers of security built into your device.
 Only people who know your PIN, password, or pattern can access this information.

 3.3.
 Login experience may change